Under the Direction of Amy Yopp Sullivan

 Current Project - The Table Where We Met (Fall 2012)

 During 2012-14, the laboratory is focused on mind body training and performance skills built from "Critical Movement and the Babel Technique©", designed by Sullivan.

 The Table Where We Met - Interviews 2012

-TIL (The Traveling Innovation Lab) brings applications, techniques and collaborative innovations to education, research, business, technology and healthcare environments.
+TIL (The Traveling Innovation Lab) brings applications, techniques and collaborative innovations to education, research, business, technology and healthcare environments in order to represent the actualized practice of physical knowledge.
 The goal of the work is to examine how ideas from performance, movement studies, somatics and dance can ignite and/or assist the human advantage within other environments.
-The work is focused on a range of techniques and applications launched by "thinking, creativity, spontaneity, improvisation and adaptability".
+The work is focused on a range of techniques and applications launched by "thought, creativity, spontaneity, improvisation and adaptability".

 During the Summer and Fall of 2013, Sullivan is pleased to represent TIL and become involved with the following volunteer and/or outreach work:

 - The GATE (Guest Artists to Empower) Program at the Stony Brook Medical Center, working for a six week session with cancer patients and the "It's Your Move!" program

 - The EMPOWER SCI (Spinal Cord Injuries) residential program at Stony Brook University, a workshop incorporating "Critical Movement and The Babel Technique"

 - The Children's Defense Fund Freedom School at Stony Brook University, working for a six week session with the "Dance Me a Story" program for rising third graders

 - The Healthier U: Wellness in the Workplace initiative at Stony Brook University, working with employees throughout the university offering workshops that develop from somatic learning and artistic expression, focused on Energizing the Body for interconnectivity, wellness, and creative, imaginative living.